Liam McGing

-Liam McGing (born 11 December 1998) is an Australian professional soccer player who plays as a defender for Finn Harps.
+Liam McGing (born 11 December 1998) is an Australian professional soccer player who plays as a defender for Sydney United 58 in the National Premier Leagues NSW.

 Professional career

 On 21 May 2019, McGing made his professional debut in the 2019 AFC Champions League in a group stage match against Kawasaki Frontale.

 On 23 November 2019, McGing made his A-League debut, coming on as a sub for the Wellington Phoenix in their 2–1 win over the Brisbane Roar.
 It was the Phoenix first win of the 2019–20 season.

 On 2 November 2020, McGing signed a one-year contract to stay on with the Phoenix.

-In November 2021, McGing signed a short-term contract with Sydney FC.